 Setting up the directory structure is an important step as it helps to keep our raw data, intermediate data and results in an organised manner.
-All work must be carried out at this location /proj/snic2019-8-3/nobackup/[user]/ where [user] is your user name.
-All RNA-Seq related activities must be carried out in a sub-directory named rnaseq.
+All work must be carried out at this location /proj/g2019007/nobackup where [user] is your user name.

+Create a directory named rnaseq.
+All RNA-Seq related activities must be carried out in this sub-directory named rnaseq.